eyereasoner/eye/eyelet/ocellus/README.md

     )].
     ```

-- argus supports reasoning with backward rules described in RDF Turtle
+- ocellus supports reasoning with backward rules described in RDF Turtle
   e.g.
     ```
     # is the age of a person above some duration?